 Is greater efficiency with less effort nothing more than a pipe dream?
 Far from it!
-It is possible to build your mental strength so you can reach and sustain an optimal level of professional excellence over time without becoming exhausted.
-In Penser mieux, travailler moins, Allain suggests building an entire ecosystem of intellectual resources through a method and process that can be applied to individuals and organizations to achieve more sustainable personal and collective performance.
+You must make sparing use of your mental strength so you can reach and sustain an optimal level of professional excellence over time without becoming exhausted.
+GaëlAllain suggests building an entire mental ecosystem of intellectual resources by applying a method of intellectual resource management to individuals and organizations to achieve more sustainable personal and collective performance.

 Penser mieux travailler moins by Gaël ALLAIN (Eyrolles, january 2013)

 It seems paradoxical that, to maximize the potential of the human brain, you first have to be aware of its limitations.
 Since cognitive capacities are easily exhausted, you need to allocate them wisely.
 For example, you can’t perform several different activities simultaneously without decreasing the speed and quality of execution.